dustinur/restfulCrud-DRobertson/README.md

 ### Create

 - Choose x-www-form-urlencoded in the Body tab in Postman.
-- Send a POST request to the following url ‘localhost:3200/characters/create’.
+- Send a POST request to the following url ‘localhost:4402/characters/create’.

 ### Read

-- Send a GET request to url ‘localhost:3200/characters/’ to find all existing characters.
+- Send a GET request to url ‘localhost:4402/characters/’ to find all existing characters.
-- Send a GET request to url ‘localhost:3200/characters/CHARACTER_ID’ to find a specific character, switching CHARACTER_ID with chosen character :id.
+- Send a GET request to url ‘localhost:4402/characters/CHARACTER_ID’ to find a specific character, switching CHARACTER_ID with chosen character :id.

 ### Update

-- Send an UPDATE request to url ‘localhost:3200/characters/CHARACTER_ID/update’ to update a specific character's attributes by id.
+- Send an POST request to url ‘localhost:4402/characters/CHARACTER_ID/update’ to update a specific character's attributes by id.

 ### Delete

-- Send a Delete request to url ‘localhost:3200/characters/CHARACTER_ID/delete’ to delete a specific character by id.
+- Send a Delete request to url ‘localhost:4402/characters/CHARACTER_ID/delete’ to delete a specific character by id.